kelvi-ribeiro/api-nodejs-restify/readme.md

 * [Mongoose/4.13.9] - Mongoose is a MongoDB object modeling tool designed to work in an asynchronous environment.
 * [Restify/6.3.4] - restify is a framework, utilizing connect style middleware for building REST APIs.
 * [Restify Errors/5.0.0] - A collection of HTTP and REST Error constructors.
-* [TypeScript] - is a language for application-scale JavaScript.
+* [TypeScript/2.6.2] - is a language for application-scale JavaScript.
 TypeScript adds optional types to JavaScript that support tools for large-scale JavaScript applications for any browser, for any host, on any OS.

 ## Comandos do NodeJs